ssanjanapai/ML_Model_Deployment/README.md

 Later ,this model was fed into Flask.
 Docker was used to containerize this Flask app.

-Docker daemon used to build the docker image.
+Docker daemon used to build the docker image:

 ```
 FROM python:3.6-slim